amorist/awesome/README.md

 ## Python

+- [bcc](https://github.com/iovisor/bcc) - BCC - Tools for BPF-based Linux IO analysis, networking, monitoring, and more
+- [cascadia-code](https://github.com/microsoft/cascadia-code) - This is a fun, new monospaced font that includes programming ligatures and is designed to enhance the modern look and feel of the Windows Terminal.
 - [Cat-Breeds](https://github.com/samarjit98/Cat-Breeds) - Cat breed classification using RowCNN and deriving inter-breed relationships
 - [cat-breeds-classifier](https://github.com/batogov/cat-breeds-classifier) - 🐱 Neural network classifies kittens
 - [scikit-learn](https://github.com/scikit-learn/scikit-learn) - scikit-learn: machine learning in Python